Chapter 2 – Determination

 Had Danica taken Charlie somewhere else to recuperate?
 Had even her home become too dangerous a place for him?

 Moving back into the main room, I pondered the closed curtains, remembering that each one was always tied back unless the cot it accompanied was occupied.
 Filled with sudden dread, I threw each one aside, revealing empty cot after empty cot until I came to the last.
-I nearly ripped the cloth from its ceiling support in my angst, and gasped aloud when I saw Charlie lying there face down, his tortured back crusted with blood and filth, his lips blue, his body still and lifeless.
+I nearly ripped the cloth from its ceiling support and gasped aloud when I saw Charlie lying there face down, his tortured back crusted with blood and filth, his lips blue and his body still.

-He’s dead, oh he’s dead!
+He’s dead!
 They abandoned him and he froze to death in the night!

-I sank to my knees, trying to hold in a choked sob of grief and horror with both hands.
-Overwhelmed by deep emotion, a cry of agony ripped through my throat, echoing off the walls.
+I sank to my knees, trying to hold in a choked sob of horror with both hands.
+Overwhelmed by deep emotion, a cry tore from my throat my throat, echoing off the walls.
 In the next instant, Charlie came alive, futilely attempting to rise – his hands and feet were tied to the legs of the cot.
 Relief and horror warred within me as I reached for him.

 “Who did this to you?”
 I cried, touching his face with my hands.
 “Who bound you like this?”
-His skin was blazing in spite of the cold, and he began to shiver violently.
+His skin was warm in spite of the cold, and he began to shiver.